bhavan777/licences-dashboard/README.md

 # Instructions to Run this App

+Backed in mocked by MSW on client, no backend is needed since we are using service worker is taking care of mocking apis.,

 1. Clone this Repo
-2. yarn build at root
+2. `yarn build` at root
-3. yarn preview at root
+3. `yarn preview` at root
 4. the app should be available on http://localhost:4173/